raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 ### Go a little further

-Your Bitcoin and Lightning nodes are now connected to the world through Tor network, and are much harder to isolate and identify with a geographical location.
-But you should be aware that Tor is no [silver bullet](https://security.stackexchange.com/questions/147402/how-do-traffic-correlation-attacks-against-tor-users-work), and that you are still vulnerable to a range of attacks that go from "simple" DoS to total deanonymization of users.
+Your Bitcoin and Lightning nodes are now connected to the world through the Tor network, and are much harder to isolate and associate with a geographical location.
+But you should be aware that Tor is no [silver bullet](https://security.stackexchange.com/questions/147402/how-do-traffic-correlation-attacks-against-tor-users-work) and that you are still vulnerable to a range of attacks from "simple" DoS to total deanonymization of users.
 This configuration aims to be a good compromise between performance and security for an average user that is exposed to average risks.

 The attack surface can be reduced even further, but that can impede your ability to connect with other peers.
 However, this could make you fall out-of-sync with the rest of the network.